andrewbaldwin44/Django_Blog/README.md

 ## Deploy the Project

-__Clone the repo to your local machine using the terminal__:
+**Clone the repo to your local machine using the terminal**:

 ```
 $ git clone git@github.com:andrewbaldwin44/Django_Blog.git
 ```

-__Deploy the Development Server__:
+**Deploy the Development Server**:

 1. Move into the project directory `cd django_blog`
-2. Create a virtual environment: `python3 -m venv project_env`
+2. Create a virtual environment: `python -m venv venv`
-3. Activate the virtual environment: `source project_env/bin/activate`
+3. Activate the virtual environment: `source venv/bin/activate`
 4. Install the dependencies: `pip install -r requirements.txt`
-5. Start the development server: `python manage.py runserver `
+5. Start the development server: `python manage.py runserver`

 This will run the app in the development mode.<br />
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.